 A startling graph from the report – reproduced in today’s Financial Times and above – outlines the race to the bottom in detail.
 The fall has occured while VAT has risen over a similar period from 10% to 20%.
 The Oxford University report outlines that:

-“in the June 2010 Budget, the government announced gradual corporation tax rate cuts to 24 percent over the next four years, which might further fuel downward competition.”
+Like this article?
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.“in the June 2010 Budget, the government announced gradual corporation tax rate cuts to 24 percent over the next four years, which might further fuel downward competition.”

 Leave a Reply